mctashillong/mctashillong.github.io/pr.md

 The return on education therefore extends far beyond the balance sheet of an individual institution.

-<mark>This is why any proposed restructuring of grants and funding mechanisms must be approached with transparency, consultation and safeguards.</mark>
+This is why any proposed restructuring of grants and funding mechanisms must be approached with transparency, consultation and safeguards.

 The document before this conference refers to the Meghalaya Education Grant proposal and raises concerns about future grant structures and performance-linked indicators such as enrolment, fee structures, infrastructure and institutional performance.